HomeOnline tutorialsMembers’ areaYour membership informationOne-to-one training

 In this Photoshop tutorial we will explore these aesthetic limitations in a bit more detail before moving on to discuss a variety of tools and techniques you can employ to tone your colour images.
 This will include a discussion of the Channel Mixer, the Selective Color tool and the Curves tool.
 We will also discuss the merits of selectively toning specific areas of an image to increase their overall impact …

-READ MORE ABOUT THIS ISSUE HERE
+READ MORE ABOUT THIS TUTORIAL HERE

-Black and white: part one • 13 comments
+Black and white: part one • 17 comments

 With the advent of digital cameras, black and white photography has changed.
 Now, rather than loading a black and white film into your camera, you can either select to shoot in black and white mode (if your camera has one) or convert the image to black and white during post-production.
 There are a variety of ways of doing this within Photoshop, the simplest of which are the Desaturate command and the Hue/Saturation tool.
 Both of these methods convert an image to black and white based on an average of the RGB values of the individual pixels, and both often produce only average results.